ZXBYNXK/Grads/grads/README.md

 &nbsp;
 <hr>

-# Create Stylesheet and JavaScript files in the public directory
+# 6 Create Stylesheet and JavaScript files in the public directory:
 <hr>

 ✔ Add a script.js and stylesheet.css file in public directory